Thomas Henry Poole

-Thomas Henry Poole (1860 – 31 July 1919) was English-born architect who designed numerous churches and schools in New York City.
+Thomas Henry Poole (1860 – 31 July 1919) was an English-born architect who designed numerous churches and schools in New York City.

 Poole was born in Shrewsbury, England, in 1860.
 He was educated at Rugby and Christ Church, Oxford.
 Poole is listed in a Manhattan city directory as an architect in 1887, when he was 27, suggesting that he may have had a substantial apprenticeship.
 In 1886, he resided at 127 West 56th Street.
 In 1900 he was listed at 15 West 30th Street.
 In 1918, the T. H. Poole Co. had offices at 13 West 30th Street.

 Works (partial list)

 Poole was a Roman Catholic, and most of his commissions were for the archdiocese in and around New York.
 He seldom designed Protestant churches; but these too were in New York City.